 And ESPECIALLY don’t renovate/remodel based on a trend.
-For the love of God – do NOT move forward with the farmhouse-style bathroom reno you’ve been begging your husband for.
+Please please do NOT move forward with the farmhouse-style bathroom reno you’ve been begging your husband for.
 Tell him you had a change of heart about that shiplap and reclaimed wood vanity.
 You probably hate me now, but you’ll thank me in a few years when everyone’s (finally) over the farmhouse trend.

 Hope you guys enjoyed this post!